ufal/npfl129/exam/questions.md

   model as logits.
 [5]

-- Write down an $L_2$-regularized minibatch SGD algorithm for training a (binary) logistic regression model, including the explicit formulae of the loss function and its gradient.
+- Write down an $L_2$-regularized minibatch SGD algorithm for training a (binary) logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

 ####Questions@: ,Lecture 4 Questions